bendourthe/coding-backups/README.md

 # Coding backups

-## This repositories collects a variety of codes in Matlab and Python that were developed and/or used during past projects (e.g. PhD, Post-Docs, Online course).
+## This repositories contains a variety of codes in Matlab and Python that were developed and/or used during past projects (e.g. PhD, Post-Docs, Online course).

 ### Click on the corresponding language folder for more details about its content.